seanmayer/Docker-Kubernetes-and-Swarm-Crib-Sheet/Docker-Kubernetes-and-Swarm.md

       default command that will be run when the container starts.
 If a specific command is provided at runtime, it will override the default `CMD` instruction.

+- **Use Cases**:
+    - **ENTRYPOINT**: Use the `ENTRYPOINT` instruction to define the main application process or script that should be executed when the container starts.
+This is useful for specifying the primary command that the container should run, such as a web server, a database process, or a custom application script.
+    - **CMD**: Use the `CMD` instruction to define the default command and arguments that should be used when running the container.
+This is useful for specifying the default behavior of the container when no specific command is provided at runtime, such as starting a specific service or running a specific script.

+- **Best Practices**:
+    - **ENTRYPOINT**: Use the `ENTRYPOINT` instruction to define the main application process or script that should be executed when the container starts.
+This provides a clear and consistent entry point for the container, ensuring that the primary command is always run when the container is launched.
+    - **CMD**: Use the `CMD` instruction to define the default command and arguments that should be used when running the container.
+This allows for flexibility in specifying the default behavior of the container and allows the default command to be overridden at runtime if needed.

+- **Conclusion**:
+    - The `ENTRYPOINT` and `CMD` instructions in a Dockerfile provide a way to define the main application process or script that should be executed when the container starts, as well as the default command and arguments that should be used when running the container.
+By using these instructions effectively, you can define the primary command that the container should run and specify the default behavior of the container when no specific command is provided at runtime.

+## Can I conterize a VM?

+- No, you cannot containerize a VM as a container is a lightweight, standalone, executable package that includes everything needed to run a piece of software, including the code, runtime, system tools, system libraries, and settings.
+A VM, on the other hand, is a virtualized environment that runs an entire operating system, including the kernel, system libraries, and system settings.
+While containers and VMs both provide isolation and resource management, they are fundamentally different technologies with different use cases and capabilities.

+## Start up order multi-container applications

+- You should design your containers to be resilient to start up order issues (e.g. retry connections, etc)
+- You can use tools like `dockerize`, `wait-for-it`, or `docker-compose-wait` to manage start up order of containers

 # Kubernetes

 - Kubernetes is an open source container orchestration tool